MarcoOrtiz90/gwf_hub_repo/readme.md

 # Hello.
 This is the GWF HUB GIT REPO
 ###
-## This project id being developed using Django
+## This project is being developed using Django
 ###